 One of the biggest transitions you’ll make is moving from being an active service member to a civilian worker, sitting in a cubicle, and coming home at 5:00 every day.
 You may feel ready for this new pace of life, but there are some challenges that come with finding a job and entering the civilian workforce after having a career in the military.

 These tips will help you have a smooth transition and make the most out of this next chapter of life:

 As a veteran, you have access to many career and transition programs through the government.
 For instance, the Transition Assistance Program (TAP) is available to those who sign up within 180 days of leaving the military.

-You’ll have the opportunity to attend workshops, one-on-one counseling and classes that are meant to assist you with the job search and exploring possible careers.
+You’ll have the opportunity to attend workshops, one-on-one counseling, and classes that are meant to assist you with the job search and explore possible careers.